 Just a quick post to share this image I noticed in the latest ASIO annual report, presenting their view of what constitutes “foreign interference” and what distinguishes it from mere influence:

-Countering foreign interference has formally been part of ASIO’s mandate at least since the 1979 ASIO Act, which defined it in the following way:
+Countering foreign interference has explicitly been part of ASIO’s mandate at least since the 1986 update to the 1979 ASIO Act, which defined it in the following way:

 acts of foreign interference means activities relating to Australia that are carried on by or on behalf of, are directed or subsidised by or are undertaken in active collaboration with, a foreign power, being activities that: